 Who can use a protection order?

-They are available to anyone who has started applications for safety, or barring, orders and if the court deems there are reasonable grounds to believe that the safety of the applicant is under threat.
+They are available to anyone who has started applications for safety, or barring, orders and if the court decides that there are reasonable grounds to believe that the safety or welfare of the applicant is under threat or any dependent person requires a protection order to be made pending the full hearing of the barring or safety order, one will be made.

 Other types of orders